Charities & Voluntary Organisations

-North West Simon Community - working to prevent homelessness in Sligo, Leitrim & Donegal.
+North West Simon Community - working to prevent and resolve homelessness in Sligo, Leitrim & Donegal.
 The charity is one of the 8 Simon Communities of Ireland, working in 3 Counties with people who are struggling in their homes, living in unfit or unsuitable accommodation or those in need of advice and support.
-The charity currently gets no government funding.
-North West Simon Community provide homes to 41 individuals in Donegal with low support. www.northwestsimon.ie.
+North West Simon Community supported 224 adults and 225 children in 2020. www.northwestsimon.ie.
 (CHY 16939)

 Novas Initiatives - Located throughout the mid-west and in Dublin, Novas Iniativies provides services for people who are homeless or in danger of becoming homeless.
 Working with families, single people and unaccompanied minors who are disadvantaged or socailly excluded, we provide client centred services and promote social justice.
 (CHY 13390)

 One Family - Progressing the work of Cherish, established in 1972, One Family provides voice, support and action for one-parent families through membership, professional services and campaigning.
 Our aim is to affect positive change and achieve equality and social inclusion for all one-parent families in Ireland.
 (CHY 6525).